 The Academic Team will be made up of the Executive Director for School Supervision, principal, assistant principal, FCIM facilitator, and instructional coaches.
 The Academic Team will meet weekly to coordinate efforts, review and analyze data, discuss implications for instructional practices, and plan support for instructional staff.
-The Academic Team will meet regularly with the behavior team to ensure that social-emotional needs are considered when planning for quality instruction.
+The Academic Team will also meet regularly with the behavior team to ensure that social-emotional needs are considered when planning for quality instruction.
 The two teams will use the 8-step problem solving model to determine the root-causes and coordinate strategies to address those identified barriers.
 The FCIM facilitator and instructional coaches will be tasked with job-embedded, focused support, modeling, and feedback for all teachers.
 The principal and assistant principal will focus on observation, evidence collection, feedback, and follow-up to support effective instruction.

 Lake Forest will have two full-time instructional coaches.
 One will work with teachers of grades K-2 and one will work with teachers of grades 3-5.
 While the K-2 coaching position is still in the hiring process, P. Gail Billingsley will be the instructional coach who will work with teachers in grades 3-5.
-She has successfully worked with teachers in DA schools with intensive reading interventions.
-Gail has 39 years in education, 15+ in the elementary grades.
-She has extensive knowledge in the area of building collaborative learning environments for teachers and students.
-Their roles and responsibilities include serving as literacy coaches, mentor coaches, and STEM coaches for Lake Forest teachers only.
+Ms. Billingsley has successfully worked with teachers in DA schools with intensive reading interventions.
+She has 39 years in education, 15+ in the elementary grades.
+Ms. Billingsley has extensive knowledge in the area of building collaborative learning environments for teachers and students.
+She is an expert in data analysis and is adept at working with teachers to understand performance data and to design instructional programming based on data indicators.

+Instructional coaches' roles and responsibilities include serving as literacy coaches, mentor coaches, and STEM coaches exclusively for Lake Forest teachers.
 The benefits of having a designated, full-time instructional coach will allow teachers to develop collaborative relationships in a safe and supportive learning environment.
 This model will increase the amount of time and support to individual teachers.